The Golden Tulip by Rosalind Laker

 I really loved this book – it had so many little stories happening with this family and was very intriguing.
 I cannot wait to get to read The Venetian Mask which is on my shelf right now.

-Rosalind Laker also has written many historical novels, a few include: The House By the Fjord, The Venetian Mask, and To Dance With Kings.
-You can visit Rosalind Laker’s website here.
-You can also check out my photo post of some of the Vermeer work that was described in the book.
+Need some visual stimulation?
+You can check out my photo post of some of the Vermeer work that was described in the book.

 Reviews of this book by other bloggers: